cfpb-sandbox/design-system/docs/components/sample-component-page.md

               <label class="a-label" for="test_checkbox_basic_disabled">Disabled/selected</label>
           </div>
         variation_implementation: >-
+          This is developer-focused stuff.
 Be sure to add the `.o-blahblah` class to `blahblah` if you're doing this or that, otherwise this bad thing will happen.
         variation_specs: |-
           You can add images here too.